eliasrosales88/kc-final-boss-backend/README.md

 ---
 ## **Running the App**
-For developement and production check the file `.env.example` to set your own variables and rename as `.env`
+For development and production check the file `.env.example` to set your own variables and copy and rename as `.env`
 You also need to check the `config.js ` file to set swagger config

 ### Development